Middle School Athletics

 What equipment does my child need for sports?

-Students need to have footwear appropriate for the sport or activity they are doing (e.g., sneakers for basketball and cleats for soccer).
-They also need to wear shorts and a t-shirt, and bring sweatshirts and pants to change into.
-You can ask the athletic director or your child’s coach for more specific information regarding additional needs for each sport.
-The School provides goalkeeping equipment; balls; cones; scrimmage vests and game uniforms.
+They will need to have appropriate footwear for the sport they are participating in—ie cleats, basketball sneakers, and running shoes.
+They will need shorts, a T-shirt, sweatshirt/pants to change into.
+You can ask the athletic director or your child’s coach for more specifics regarding additional needs for each sport.
+This will also be communicated during orientation week.
+We supply all protective equipment for football, goalkeeping equipment, balls, cones, scrimmage vests, and game uniforms.

-Are locker rooms and water available during practice and games?
+Are there locker rooms and water available during practice and games?

-Every athlete is assigned a locker at the beginning of the school year.
-Students are expected to keep their equipment, uniform and practice clothes locked in their locker during the school day.
-A combination lock will be provided if requested.
-We expect all students to have their own water bottles, and they are responsible for filling them before every practice and game.
-There are water sources in Ware Hall and in the locker rooms and gym spaces.
-We also provide extra water on the team benches on game days.
+Every student will be assigned a locker at the beginning of the school year.
+Students should keep their equipment, uniforms, and practice clothes in this locker.
+We expect all students to have their own water bottle, and they are responsible for filling it before every practice and game.
+There are water sources in Ware Hall and the gym spaces.

-What should I do if my child has to miss practice or a game for an appointment?
+What if my child has to miss a practice or game for an appointment?
+What is the procedure?

 Milton-Mustangs